cv-pls/site/cv-pls_chat_docs.md

 Tags can be put anywhere in a chat message except in formatted code to create a tag like ![cv-pls](http://i.stack.imgur.com/7NIIN.png) by entering its corresponding markdown code.
 Multiple tag types may be used for a single post if  necessary.

+> **Important: there MUST be a space between the chat tag and the question URL.
+Omitting it will prevent the URL from being converted into a link.**

 | Common Usage(s) |  Markdown  | Meaning |
 | :---: | :---: | :--- |
 | cv-pls | `[tag:cv-pls]` | post may need to be *closed* |